akumadoferudi/akumadoferudi/README.md

 ### Just call me Ferdi.

 - I'm currently study at Institute Technology of Ten Nopember majoring Informatics Engineering.
-- I'm currently learning about web development dominant in backend with javascript as my primary languange.
+- I'm currently learning about web development dominant in backend with javascript as my primary language.
 - Soon, I will learn deeper about backend, frontend, sometime I will learn about data science too.

 You can reach me at: